Embracing patterns of daily life, rather than deciding to ignore particular messages, is a way we could tap into a source of learning available to us.

-Brian Groves DipM MCIM Chartered Marketer, Coach, Trainer, Adjunct Professor and Author, supplies professional and personal development to a portfolio of corporate and individual clients.
+Brian Groves DipM MCIM Chartered Marketer, Coach, Trainer and Author, supplies professional and personal development to a portfolio of corporate and individual clients.

 As an Adjunct Professor at the Catholic University of Milan, Italy, Brian teaches a postgraduate course, using four characters taken from dramatic texts as coaching clients, to examine various work-related performance matters.

-Brian’s goal is to support through coaching, training and writing all who wish to reach their full potential, in education, work or life in general.
+Brian’s goal is to support through coaching, training and writing all who wish to live their potential, in education, work or life in general.

 You can contact Brian via e-mail (email@example.com), by clicking on the icons or leaving a comment below.